aws-samples/aws-textract-comprehend-lex-chatbot/README.md

 * cfntempalte.yml - this file contains the AWS Serverless Application Model (AWS SAM) used by AWS CloudFormation to deploy your application.

+* AWS Lambda functions writted in Python present in src/Lambda folder for implementing calls to Amazon Textract, Amazon       Comprehend and the fulfillment code for Amazon Lex

 ## Reference Architecture